High Tinker Mekkatorque Strategy Guide in Battle of Dazar'alor Raid

 Signal Exploding Sheep calls down a herd of Explosive Sheep, covering the majority of the platform.
 The sheep begin to cast Critter Explosion; when the 3-second cast finishes, the sheep will deal lethal damage to any players within 8 yards.
 Additionally, they will fire Sheep Shrapnel in every direction, inflicting heavy damage and applying a minor damage over time effect to any players struck.

 The Sheep do not need to be tanked or killed, as they will disappear when they explode.

-Mekkatorque returns to the ground during this phase, and continues to use all the abilities from Phase One, in addition to one new ability.
+Mekkatorque returns to the ground during this phase, and continues to use all the abilities from Phase One, as well as Signal Exploding Sheep, in addition to one new ability.